vtexdocs/help-center-content/docs/known-issues/en/ui-uses-the-wrong-sla-when-different-sellers-is-selected-for-delivery-and-pickup.md

 ---
-title: UI uses the wrong SLA when different sellers is selected for delivery and pick-up
+title: 'UI uses the wrong SLA when different sellers is selected for delivery and pick-up'
 id: 1FidTQU7qfHsuJLUbPTe7w
 status: PUBLISHED
 createdAt: 2023-04-25T21:52:00.104Z